The best ways to boost your finances: bank bungs and cashback offers

 That percentage can vary based on how much you spend over the year, making them more attractive if you spend a lot on your card.

-Some cashback cards offer a higher rate of interest in the first couple of months after you take out the card, so they can prove particularly useful if you have a big spend coming up, like a wedding or a big decorating project.
+It's worth noting that some cashback cards offer a higher rate of interest in the first couple of months after you take out the card – Amex is the leader, offering 5% (capped at £125) in the first three months – so they can prove particularly useful if you have a big spend coming up, like a wedding or a big decorating project.

 One important factor to bear in mind is that some cards come with an annual fee.